30 x 30 Power In Nature: Protecting California Together

 Biodiversity

-The Southland region is part of a designated global biodiversity hotspot, home to over 4,000 species of plants and animals including more than 1,500 endemic species found nowhere else.
+The Southland region is part of a designated global biodiversity hotspot, home to over 4,000 species of plants and animals including more than 1,500 endemic species (species found nowhere else).
 Its unique mixture of beaches, mountains, deserts, wetlands, and urban spaces supports rare plants and wildlife, many of which are threatened or endangered.
 This extraordinary biological richness faces ongoing pressures—from rapid urbanization and habitat loss to the impacts of climate change.
-Protecting Southland’s biodiversity is critical for ensuring healthy ecosystems, preserving unique life forms, and maintaining natural benefits for millions of people who live in the region.
+Protecting the Southland’s biodiversity is critical for ensuring healthy ecosystems, preserving unique life forms, and maintaining the natural benefits for millions of people who live in the region.

 Join the Regional Group